univention/ox-connector/docs/ox-connector-app/limitations.rst

 ======================================

-The :program:`OX Connector` knows two strategies how to handle faulty items it cannot synchronize.
+The :program:`OX Connector` knows two strategies how to handle faulty items it can't synchronize.
 You can choose which strategy to use: :ref:`settings`.

-.. _limit-stop-at-conflict:
+.. _limit-continue-at-conflict:

 OX Connector continues after faulty items
 -----------------------------------------